Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Dynamics of the overall system

-While the differential equation is in terms of $x_i(t)$, the dynamics at weak pulse amplitude is best thought of in terms of $x_{\bf q}(t)$.
-The $x_i(t)$ is `driven' by the density variable $n_i(t)$ which.
-When the $x_i$ and the corresponding density deviate only slightly from the ideal value we obtain normal mode vibrations at frequencies given by:
+Our $x_i(t)$ is `driven' by the density variable $n_i(t)$.
+When the $x_i$ and the corresponding density deviate only slightly from the ideal periodic value we obtain normal mode vibrations at frequencies given by:

-where $\Pi$ is the density response of the CO state to a change in $x$.
-We derive this more systematically in the Discussion section, and also show how one goes beyond the `independent mode' approximation.
+where $\Pi_0$ encodes the density response of the CO state to a change in $x$.

-This undamped oscillatory behavior however works only at very weak pumping, as we have seen in Fig.3(a).
+This undamped oscillatory behavior is observed only at very weak pumping, as we have seen in Fig.3(a).
 It does not capture mode coupling, that leads to damping, or to the loss and revival phenomena that we observe in the critical regime.
-To capture these effects we need to look at the energy distribution over all ${\bf q}$ as a function of time.
-An analytic scheme for approaching this requires us to go beyond the linearised theory above.
-We will take this up in the Discussion section.
-For the moment we focus on the `activity' in ${\bf q}$ space as revealed by our results.
+These effects involve the energy distribution over all ${\bf q}$ as a function of time and also the nature of electronic excitations.